gustavocoding/physical2docker/README.md

 Instructions to convert an existing physical Linux Fedora server to a docker container.
 Why?
 Useful to test an existing rsync backup and to actually replace a physical server in case of an emergency.
-This procedure enables ```systemd``` suport inside the docker image, so that you can run multiple processes inside the container.
+This procedure enables ```systemd``` suport inside the docker image, so that it can run multiple processes inside the container.

 ### Step 1: Full backup of existing server